 A Roth IRA is a little different from the traditional IRA.
 With a Roth IRA, you can withdraw money with no penalty before you reach the age of retirement.
 It is also not mandatory to start withdrawing at age 70.
 Roth IRA plans are not tax deductible like the traditional IRA’s, but you will never be taxed on the money you withdraw from the Roth IRA.

-Keep in mind for both the traditional and Roth IRA, the maximum you can contribute to these accounts is $6,000 for 2019.
+Keep in mind for both the traditional and Roth IRA, the maximum you can contribute to these accounts is $6,000 for 2022 (or $7,000 if you’re 50 or older).

 Unlike IRAs, the 401(k) is a retirement plan that is only offered through your employer.
 A 401(k) allows you to contribute part of your pre-tax paycheck toward investments to save for retirement.
 Similar to the traditional IRA, withdrawing money before the age of 59 and a half will result in a penalty.
 Also, like the traditional IRA, you will be taxed once you start withdrawing money from this account.